 - Experiencing discomfort while doing activities such as opening and shutting jars or pouring kettles.

-- Repetitive activities such as sawing, grinding and screwing cause pain.
+- Repetitive activities such as elbow flexing, golf swing, sawing, grinding, and screwing cause pain.

-- Pain associated with grip-intensive sports such as golf and tennis
+- Pain is associated with grip-intensive sports and throwing sports such as golf, javelin, archery, and tennis.

 How is the golfer’s elbow diagnosed?

-If you believe you might have a golfer’s elbow, it is advised that you see a doctor.
+If you believe you might have a golfer’s elbow, it is advised that you see an orthopaedic doctor.

 The consistency of your tendon and the seriousness of your injury will be determined using real-time diagnostic ultrasound imaging.
 Ultrasound may diagnose tendonitis, tendinopathy, and/or tendon tears or ruptures.
 Accurate diagnosis is critical to ensuring that you get the most appropriate care possible.